How to Improve Your Garden Soil

 If after you test your soil you realize that your soil has a PH problem, you will want to fix this first.
 If there is not a PH issue you can skip to the next step.

-Read More of My Articles Carrots: Everything You Need to Know
+Read More of My Articles Artichokes: Everything You Need To Know

 It is important to fix the PH because plants can’t take up the nutrients unless the acid/alkaline levels are in their range.
 When the soil PH is off you will get a recommendation to add lime which raises the alkalinity or sulfur to lower the PH.